The Long Debated Bourne Stone

 Henricus sailed to the comet lake for a tour in 1116 to 1117.

-I am Thorn and I wrote this in 1242 in memory of Henricus.
+I am Thorn and I also went north to RI.
+I wrote this here in 1119.

 – – – – –